In-house vs offshore team: a founder decision guide

 What is the best first offshore role?

-Start with a 10 to 20 hour per week assistant role tied to one workflow cluster, such as inbox routing, scheduling, CRM cleanup, reporting, or invoice follow-up.
+Start with a 10 to 20 hour per week assistant role tied to one work lane, such as inbox routing, scheduling, CRM cleanup, reporting, or invoice follow-up.

 Sources